Social (pragmatic) communication disorder: Signs and symptoms

-According to Bishop and Norbury (2002), children with semantic pragmatic disorder can have fluent, complex and clearly articulated expressive language but exhibit problems with the way their language is used.
+According to Bishop and Norbury (2002), children with semantic pragmatic disorder can have fluent, complex articulated expressive language but exhibit problems with the way their language is used.
 These children typically are verbose.
-However, they usually have problems understanding and producing connected discourse, instead giving conversational responses that are socially inappropriate, tangential and stereotyped.
-They often develop eccentric interests but not as strong or obsessional as people with autism spectrum disorders.
+However, they usually have problems understanding and producing connected discourse, instead giving conversational responses that are socially inappropriate, tangential, and stereotyped.
+They often develop eccentric interests but are not as strong or obsessional as people with autism.

-The current view, therefore, is that the disorder has more to do with communication and information processing than language.
-For example, children with semantic pragmatic disorder will often fail to grasp the central meaning or saliency of events.
-This then leads to an excessive preference for routine and "sameness" (seen in autism spectrum disorders), as children with SCD struggle to generalize and grasp the meaning of situations that are new; it also means that more difficulties occur in a stimulating environment than in a one-to-one setting.

-A further problem caused by SCD is the assumption of literal communication.
-This would mean that obvious, concrete instructions are clearly understood and carried out, whereas simple but non-literal expressions such as jokes, sarcasm and general social chatting are difficult and can lead to misinterpretation.
-Lies are also a confusing concept to children with SCD as it involves knowing what the speaker is thinking, intending and truly meaning beyond a literal interpretation.
+The current view is that the disorder has more to do with communication and information processing than language.
+For example, children with semantic-pragmatic disorder will often fail to grasp the central meaning or saliency of events.
+This then leads to an excessive preference for routine and "sameness" (seen in autism spectrum disorder).
+Individuals often assume a literal communication.
+This would mean that obvious, concrete instructions are clearly understood and carried out, whereas simple but non-literal expressions such as jokes, sarcasm, and general social chatting are difficult and can lead to misinterpretation.
+Lies are also a confusing concept to children with SCD as it involves knowing meaning beyond a literal interpretation.

 Diagnosis

-Due to the fact that the SPCD has only been categorized in the last six years, diagnosis is yet to be fully established.
+Because SPCD has been categorized only since 2013, diagnosis is yet to be fully established.
 In the DSM-5, the child is diagnosed with SPCD if the child does not meet the criteria for other disorders such as ASD and PDD-NOS.
-Common assessments used to identify SPCD are: